coinc-dev/s3-upgrade-index/README.md

-# s3-upgrade-index
+# s3-upload-file-raw
-Upload github action for sending files to s3
+Action for uploading file to S3 with the support of raw parameters.

 ## Usage